fabric-testbed/fabric_api_mcp/server/system.md

 **OPERATE STRICTLY WITHIN THIS CONTRACT.**

-**IF REQUEST INVALID OR MISSING TOKEN ’ RETURN JSON ERROR AND STOP.**
+**IF REQUEST INVALID OR MISSING TOKEN ï¿½ RETURN JSON ERROR AND STOP.**